flowerfine/flinkful/README.md

 Hope user like and appreciate our work.

-## Quick Start

-Flinkful helps people open the door to Flink management and provides `flinkful-examples` module which demonstrates creating session cluster, submitting job and access jobs and cluster status.

-* `flinkful-common-examples`. helper module contains flink environment and job utility.
-* `flinkful-cli-examples`。modules contains how to create session cluster and submit job.
-* `flinkful-rest-examples`。modules contains how to access jobs and cluster status.

 ## How Flinkful?

 As mentioned [here](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/overview/), Flink consists of `JobManager`, `TaskManager` and `client`.
 After `JobManager` bootstraped, people can access Flink cluster with runtime-webui by http, In fact, most Flink cluster and job status can be obtained by http.